naatin777/LaTeX-Graphics-Helper/README.md

 # LaTeX Graphics Helper

-This VS Code extension helps you process graphic files for use in LaTeX documents.
+A VS Code extension for LaTeX users to efficiently process graphic files.
+It provides features such as PDF cropping, image format conversion, converting Draw.io files to PDF, and generating LaTeX code using Gemini AI.

 ## Features